Metal-coated crystal: Production

 The brilliant color of these products is the result of optical interference effects produced by layers of metal.

 In culture

-American animated series Steven Universe introduced two versions of Rainbow Quartz, a personified fusion of two distinct gem characters: in 2015 with Pearl and Rose Quartz forming the first Rainbow Quartz, and in 2019 with Pearl and Steven forming Rainbow Quartz 2.0.
+The American animated series Steven Universe has two characters named Rainbow Quartz, the fusion of two distinct Gem characters.
+The first Rainbow Quartz, introduced in 2015, is the fusion of Pearl and Rose Quartz.
+The second Rainbow Quartz, introduced in the 2019 finale "Change Your Mind", is the fusion of Pearl and Steven.